Modern Slavery Statement

 Further Steps

-We will continue to review the risks of modern slavery and human trafficking and will report progress to the Board of Directors.
+- We will continue to review the risks of modern slavery and human trafficking and will report progress to the Board of Directors.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 2025/2026.
-This statement has been reviewed by senior management and is subject to final approval by the Board of Directors.
+This Policy Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the MTC’s Modern Slavery and Human Trafficking Statement for the financial year ending 31 March 2026.